-PRELIMINARY NOTE IN RELATION TO ANNULMENT OF BANKRUPTCY ORDERS
+PRELIMINARY NOTE ABOUT THE ANNULMENT OF BANKRUPTCY ORDERS

 It is common for bankruptcy orders to be made against individuals without their knowledge.